 WIDE - This button cycles through the available screen formats.
-The options for SD (Standard Definition 4:3) are Normal, Zoom and Panoramic. .
-The options for HD (High Definition 16:9) and RGB PC are Normal and Zoom.
+The options for SD (Standard Definition 4:3) are Normal, Wide, Zoom and Panoramic.
+The options for HD (High Definition 16:9) are Zoom and Wide and RGB PC are Normal and Wide.